XFL (2020–2023): Sale and relaunch

+CFL merger talks

 On March 10, 2021, it was announced that the XFL and CFL had entered into formal talks ahead of "opportunities for the leagues to collaborate, innovate, and grow the game of football".
-According to XFL President & CEO Jeffrey Pollack, the league had decided to hit the pause button on their planned 2022 season, so they can focus on talks with the CFL.
-Both sides have declined to rule out any particular outcome from their talks which could theoretically include a merger or acquisition.
+According to XFL President & CEO Jeffrey Pollack, the league had decided to hit the pause button on their planned 2022 season, so they could focus on talks with the CFL.
+Both sides have declined to rule out any particular outcome from their talks which could have theoretically included a merger or acquisition.
 On July 7, 2021, both leagues ended the discussions with no agreement; in the same statement, the XFL cancelled its 2022 season, intending to return in "Spring 2023".

-On October 14, 2021, it was revealed that XFL and Jeffrey Pollack had parted ways, leaving the role as president vacant.
+On October 14, 2021, it was revealed that the XFL and Jeffrey Pollack had parted ways, leaving the role as president vacant.
 On November 8, 2021, in its first substantial public actions since its sale, the league announced the hiring of an executive team; five of the nine hires, including Doug Whaley, returned from the McMahon era.
 The league named NFL Network Analyst Marc Ross as its new EVP, as well as Russ Brandon, under whom Whaley had worked in the Buffalo Bills organization, as its new president, replacing the outgoing Pollack.
 On December 21, 2021, the XFL announced six new additions to the football operations department; two of the six hires returned from the McMahon era.